State Expansion of Telehealth and Licensing Waivers

 As states begin to lift their COVID-19 emergency waivers or let them expire, many of the telehealth and licensure flexibilities enacted at the start of the pandemic to ensure continuity and access to care for patients are also expiring.
 As such, the Alliance has created a chart outlining which states have lifted their COVID-19 emergency waivers, and how this has impacted telehealth and licensing flexibilities in each state.
 This document will be updated regularly, and can be found below.

-- IN, IA, LA, NJ, OK, and VT, however, have licensure flexibilities still in place.
+- IN, NH, NJ, OK, PA and VT, however, have licensure flexibilities still in place.

 - IN will extend out-of-state health care registry through the duration of the federal PHE.

-- NJ passed legislation to temporary authorize licensed out-of-state providers to practice in the state through June 30, 2022 + 60 day grace period after the conclusion of the federal PHE.
+- NJ passed legislation to temporary authorize licensed out-of-state providers to practice in the state through June 30, 2022 + 60-day grace period after the conclusion of the federal PHE (August 31, 2022).

 - VT passed legislation that extends pandemic-era license waivers through June 30, 2023.

-- Of these 13 states, 9 states still have licensure flexibilities in place.
-Licensure flexibilities have expired in CT, DE, IL, and NM, despite emergency declarations still in place.
+- Of these 11 states, 8 states still have licensure flexibilities in place.
+Licensure flexibilities have expired in CT, DE, and NM, despite emergency declarations still in place.

 - CA is going through a phased rollback of COVID-era waivers, however waivers on telehealth and licensure are still in place.